Native American Facts For Kids was written for young people learning about the Kickapoos for school or home-schooling reports. We encourage

 What are Kickapoo arts and crafts like?

-Kickapoo artists were known for their pottery,
+Kickapoo artists were known for their Indian pottery,

-woodcarving.
+and wood carving.
 Like other eastern American Indians,

 the Kickapoos also crafted wampum out of white and purple shell beads.
 Wampum beads were